 Tuition rates are based on per credit hour cost.

 ** The New England Regional Student Program (NERSP) enables a resident of a New England state to enroll in a public college or university in the six state region at 50% above in-state tuition for all of NHTI’s degree and certificate programs.
 All applicants will automatically be reviewed for New England Regional Student Program eligibility upon application.
 NHTI considers New England Regional status to be a form of financial aid.
 For further information, contact a high school guidance counselor or the NHTI Admissions Office.

-Are You a Veteran?
+Are You a Military Student?

 Thank you for your service!
 NHTI has resources available for you, with full step-by-step instructions on how to apply for your VA benefits.